-to the case of nonlinear and possibly also time dependent $f$, that is, of a nonautonomous system (cf. Remark \ref{rem:non-autonomous} below).
-As shown in \cite{Baumeister-etal}, the operator $\cC$ can be chosen as being independent of $q$ which can also be seen from \ref{A-C}.
-In \eqref{modelref-1}-\eqref{modelref-3} as well as \eqref{modelref_lin-1}-\eqref{modelref_lin-3}, the terms containing $u-z$ take into account the residual in the observation equation and exploit it for driving the estimated paramter-state pair $(q,u)$ to the exact one.
-The additional term $D_tz+f(q,z)-g$ in \eqref{modelref-1} is just the residual in the state equation; in case $\sigma=1$ it is used, together with the assumed coercivity \ref{A-coe} to control the nonlinearity of $f$.
+As shown in \cite{Baumeister-etal}, the operator $\cC$ can be chosen as being independent of $q$, which can also be seen as a special case of \ref{A-C}.
+In \eqref{modelref-1}-\eqref{modelref-3} as well as in \eqref{modelref_lin-1}-\eqref{modelref_lin-3}, the terms containing $(u-z)$ take into account the residual in the observation equation and exploit it for driving the estimated parameter-state pair $(q,u)$ towards the exact one.
+The additional term $D_tz+f(q,z)-g$ in \eqref{modelref-1} is just the residual in the state equation; in case $\sigma=1$ it is used, together with the assumed coercivity \ref{A-coe}, to control the nonlinearity of $f$.